pandas-dev/pandas/doc/source/roadmap.rst

 for storage and Python for string operations, this is memory inefficient and slow.
 We'd like to provide a native string type for pandas.

-The most obvious candidate is Apache Arrow.
+The most obvious alternative is Apache Arrow.
 Currently, Arrow provides storage for string data.
 We can work with the Arrow developers to implement the operations needed for pandas users (for example, ``Series.str.upper``).